Andrea Jenkyns

-Andrea Marie Jenkyns (born 16 June 1974) is a British politician serving as Deputy Chairwoman of the European Research Group (ERG) since 2019.
-She was first elected as the Conservative Member of Parliament for Morley and Outwood in West Yorkshire at the 2015 general election, defeating Shadow Chancellor Ed Balls.
-She was an advocate for the Eurosceptic organisation Leave Means Leave.
-She was a strong critic of Theresa May during her leadership of the Conservative Party due to her handling of Brexit.
-Jenkyns served as Parliamentary Under-Secretary of State for Skills from July to October 2022, when she was sacked by new Prime Minister Rishi Sunak.
+Jenkyns was first elected as the Member of Parliament for Morley and Outwood at the 2015 general election, defeating Shadow Chancellor Ed Balls.
+She was an advocate for the Eurosceptic organisation Leave Means Leave and a strong critic of Theresa May's handling of Brexit during her leadership of the Conservative Party.
+Jenkyns served as Parliamentary Under-Secretary of State for Skills from July to October 2022, as part of the governments of Boris Johnson and Liz Truss.
+She was later dismissed by the following Prime Minister, Rishi Sunak.
+She failed to win re-election to the successor seat of Leeds South West and Morley at the 2024 general election.